 I'm long past being terrified by much of anything anymore; but to this day I'll occasionally binge on stupid crap T.V. like Ghost Adventures:

 Zak: Gasp!
 I just felt like something went through me!
 Like a ghost or a being or something!
 I mean it!
-Get a closeup of my goosebumps!
+Get a closeup of my goosebumps!or on the huge collection of stories at The Shadowlands site:

 Aaron: I feel sick, man.
 Like I'm going to....all of a sudden man!
 I gotta go.
 I gotta go outside (rising panic) I gotta get out NOW! *exuent Aaron clutching his gut*